-If the information set forth in the basic registration was incorrect at the time when the basic registration was made, the applicant should provide the following information in space B of Form CA:
+If the information set forth in the basic registration was incorrect when the registration was made, the applicant should provide the following information in space B of Form CA:

-• In the space marked Line Heading or Description, The applicant should provide the heading foridentify the relevant section of the basic registration where the incorrecterror appears.
-This information appears. should be provided in the space marked Line Heading or Description.
-If the spaces on the certificate of registration are numbered one tothrough nine, the applicant should also provide should identify the space where the error appears by providing the relevant number in the space marked "Line Number."
-(If there are no numbers on the certificate of registration, the Line Number space may be left blank.)

-- In the space marked "Incorrect Information as It Appears in Basic Registration," the applicant should provide the incorrect information exactly as it appears in the basic registration. - In the space marked "Corrected Information," the applicant should provide the correct information that should have been provided in the application for the basic registration.
+- In the space marked Line Heading or Description, the applicant should provide the heading for the relevant section of the basic registration where the incorrect information appears.
+If the spaces on the certificate of registration are numbered one to nine, the applicant should also provide the relevant number in the space marked "Line Number."
+(If there are no numbers on the certificate of registration, the Line Number space may be left blank.) - In the space marked "Incorrect Information as It Appears in Basic Registration," the applicant should provide the incorrect information exactly as it appears in the basic registration. - In the space marked "Corrected Information," the applicant should provide the correct information that should have been provided in the application for the basic registration.

 The applicant may provide a brief explanation for the error or the correction in the space marked "Explanation of Correction."
-See 37 C.F.R. § 201.5(c)(1)(v).

-Lauren O'Neill published and registered her book of poems in 1971.
+- Lauren O'Neill published and registered her book of poems in 1971.
 In 2000, the U.S. Copyright Office issued a renewal registration for this work.
 Lauren later notices that her name is misspelled as "Lawren" on the certificate for the renewal registration.
 The error appears in the "Author" space and the "Renewal Term Ownership Information, Name of Statutory Claimant" space.
-Lauren Examples:

-- Danny Nelson registered a song in 2010, but his name is misspelled in the Author and Claimant fields.
-Danny may correct this error by providing the following information in space B of Form CA: - Line Number: n/a. - Line Heading or Description: Work or Material Claimed and Author Information, Renewal Term Ownership Information, Name of Statutory Author / Copyright Claimant. - Incorrect information: Lawren O'NeillDenny Nelson. - Corrected information: Lauren O'NeillDanny Nelson. - Explanation of correction: Author's first name was misspelled. - Dr. Kevin Cannizzo wrote a handbook for veterinarians, which was published by McGrath & Co.
-The publisher registered the work in 2011, correctly naming itself as the copyright claimantSteven Albrechtsen was born in Sweden.
+Lauren may correct this error by providing the following information in space B of Form CA: - Line Number: n/a. - Line Heading or Description: Work or Material Claimed and Author Information, Renewal Term Ownership Information, Name of Statutory Claimant. - Incorrect information: Lawren O'Neill. - Corrected information: Lauren O'Neill. - Explanation of correction: Author's first name was misspelled. - Steven Albrechtsen was born in Sweden.
 Steven published a book in Stockholm while he was attending university in another country.
 Steven failed to renew the copyright at the end of the first term.
 When the work was restored to copyright protection, he registered his book using Form GATT.
 Steven correctly stated that he is a Swedish citizen, but incorrectly stated that he was living in Sweden when the work was first published.
-Steven may correct this error by providing the following information in space B of Form CA:

-- but mistakenly naming itself as the author of the work.
-The publisher Line Number: n/a. - Line Heading or Description: Author, Domicile. - Incorrect information: Domicile: Sweden. - Corrected information: Domicile: Germany. - Explanation of correction: The author was not living in Sweden when the work was first published; he was living in Germany. - Marco Systems created a database for a client named Multiverse, LLC, and transferred the copyright in this work to that company through a written agreement.
+Steven may correct this error by providing the following information in space B of Form CA: - Line Number: n/a. - Line Heading or Description: Author, Domicile. - Incorrect information: Domicile: Sweden. - Corrected information: Domicile: Germany. - Explanation of correction: The author was not living in Sweden when the work was first published; he was living in Germany. - Marco Systems created a database for a client named Multiverse, LLC, and transferred the copyright in this work to that company through a written agreement.
 In 2014, Multiverse sought a group registration for the initial published version of the database, as well as two months of revisions.
 The certificate of registration correctly names Multiverse, LLC as the claimant, but incorrectly names that company as the author of the work.
-Multiverse may correct this error by providing the following information in space B of Form CA: - Line number: n/a. - Line Heading or Description: Author, Work Made For Hire, Copyright Claimant. - Incorrect information: Author: Multiverse, LLC; McGrath & Co.; Work made for hire: Yes. - Corrected information: Author: Marco SystemsKevin Cannizzo; Work made for hire: No; Transfer statement: By written agreement. - Explanation of correction: The database and its revisions were This handbook is not a work made for hire; Marco Systems Kevin Cannizzo should have been named as the author.
-Multiverse, LLC McGrath & Co. obtained the copyright in this database and its updates work from the author by written agreement. - Robert Rockwell registered a technical drawing in 2005.
-The drawing was displayed at the Museum of Science and Industry on May 1, 2004, and Robert mistakenly stated that the work had been published, because he assumed that a public display constitutes publication.
-Robert may correct this error by providing the following information in space B of Form CA:
+Multiverse may correct this error by providing the following information in space B of Form CA:

+- Line number: n/a. - Line Heading or Description: Author, Work Made For Hire, Copyright Claimant. - Incorrect information: Author: Multiverse, LLC; Work made for hire: Yes. - Corrected information: Author: Marco Systems; Work made for hire: No; Transfer statement: By written agreement. - Explanation of correction: The database and its revisions were not made for hire; Marco Systems should have been named as the author.
+Multiverse, LLC obtained the copyright in this database and its updates from the author by written agreement.